OSC/ood-documentation/develop/_sources/customizations.rst.txt

    Example of the Dashboard announcement.

-If the announcement file has the extension ``yml`` and is a yaml file it is first rendered using ERB and then the resulting file is parsed as YAML.
+If the announcement file has the extension ``yml`` and is a YAML file it is first rendered using ERB and then the resulting file is parsed as YAML.
 The valid keys are:

 .. list-table:: Announcement configuration keys.